Cool Homemade Daisy Duck Costume – Easy and Fun!

 Then, I tied them together and attached them on each end with safety pins… would have pinned more but I didn’t want to ruin my skirt and 2 worked out fine (although sometimes the boa bunched up or down… notice in the third picture).
 I ended up taking off the boa after the pictures because it shed a lot.
 The Daisy Duck costume still looked great even without it.

 Jewelry: I bought the cocktail ring and necklace but made the bracelets and earrings using pink and purple heart beads and wire that I found at the craft store.

 Shoes: I couldn’t find baby pink shoes anywhere that were in my price range so I decided to just cover the black heels that I already had in pink duct tape.
 First, I covered them in masking tape since its less sticky than duct tape.
 Then, I used pink polka-dot “duck” tape that was from Michael’s.
 I was going to get plain pink but the plain pink they had was hot pick so I figured the light pink with polka dots would work better.

 I bought the yellow tights.
-I was going to just buy white and dye them with Rit dye since I couldn’t find yellow anywhere, but then I found them at Forever 21 for just $4.50 (which was great because the white tights + dye would have cost me around 10 dollars).
+I was going to just buy white and dye them with Rit dye since I couldn’t find yellow anywhere.
+However, then I found them at Forever 21 for just $4.50.
+It was great because the white tights + dye would have cost me around 10 dollars.
 I also bought the white gloves for $10 and I borrowed the shirt from a friend.

-For the makeup, I used purple face-paint on my lids because I wanted it bold, but the purple wasn’t really the right shade so I dabbed the right shade of purple eyeshadow on top.
-I added fake eyelashes to make my eyes long like daisy’s.
+For the makeup, I used purple face-paint on my lids.
+I wanted it bold, but the purple wasn’t really the right shade so I dabbed the right shade of purple eyeshadow on top.
+Then I added fake eyelashes to make my eyes long like daisy’s.
 I used pink lipstick.